Runware/sdk-js/readme.md

 **Added or Changed**

-- Added referenceImages to videoInference
+- Added referenceImages and inputMedia to videoInference

 ### - v1.1.46